TIMELINE: When Will Isaias Reach Maryland?

-BALTIMORE (WJZ) — Tropical Storm Isaias is expected to briefly strengthen to a hurricane Monday as it makes its way up the East Coast of the U.S. It’s expected to reach Maryland Tuesday — with the worst of the storm impacting the state between 10 a.m. and 4 p.m.
+BALTIMORE (WJZ) — Isaias was downgraded to a Tropical Storm after it regained hurricane status after Monday when it made landfall in the Carolinas.
+It’s making its way up to Maryland Tuesday with the worst of the storm impacting the state during the morning and early afternoon hours.

-Marylanders can expect to see heavy rains and tropical storm winds in parts of the state — Baltimore city and parts south and east.
+Marylanders can expect to see heavy rains and tropical storm winds in parts of the state, including Baltimore City and areas south and east.

 Flood watches, tropical storm watches and warnings have been issued ahead of the storm’s arrival.